 That’s because when you save the invoice, automated systems add the amount to your books, and the invoice will appear on the reports generated by the system until it’s either paid or written off.

-If you prepared your invoice using a program like Word, Google Docs, or something other than your accounting program (and didn’t record it some other way on your books) then the answer is no, because the invoice (and income) won’t appear on your reports.
+If you prepared your invoice using Word, Google Docs, or something other than your accounting program (and didn’t record it some other way on your books) then the answer is no, because the invoice (and income) won’t appear on your reports.
 Which means that there’s nothing to write off.

 The second test in determining if you can write off unpaid invoices is whether you reported the income on your tax return.
-Let’s keep going with that example of an invoice created in December 2017 with customer payment actually received in January 2018.
-An accrual-basis taxpayer would include the amount of the invoice on their 2017 tax return, while a cash-basis taxpayer would include it on their 2018 return.
+Let’s keep going with that example of an invoice created in December 2018 with customer payment actually received in January 2019.
+An accrual-basis taxpayer would include the amount of the invoice on their 2018 tax return, while a cash-basis taxpayer would include it on their 2019 return.

 And if that invoice is never paid by the customer, can you write it off?
 It depends on whether you’re an accrual- or cash-basis taxpayer.

-An accrual-basis taxpayer can write of the unpaid invoice because they paid tax on the amount of the invoice on their 2017 tax return.
+An accrual-basis taxpayer can write off the unpaid invoice because they paid tax on the amount of the invoice on their 2017 tax return.
 If they don’t receive the payment from the customer, they can deduct the amount of the invoice as a bad debt expense in the tax year that they write it off.

 However, a cash-basis taxpayer cannot write off the invoice because the amount of the invoice was never included in their taxable income.
 Remember that a cash-basis taxpayer only includes the income when they receive the payment from the customer.
 If that never happens, the income is never reported and no deduction for a bad debt is needed.

-So, wait a minute!
-Does this mean that you may need to write off unpaid invoices on your books and not on your tax return?
+So does this mean that you may need to write off unpaid invoices on your books and not on your tax return?

 In fact, the invoice doesn’t even have to be past due for you to write it off as long as you can prove that it was worthless when you wrote it off.
-This could happen if a customer abruptly goes out of business or tells you flat out that they have no intention of paying you.
+This could happen if a customer abruptly goes out of business or tells you flat-out that they have no intention of paying you.